Synopsis from Flatiron Books:

 About: Girls Made of Snow and Glass is a young adult fantasy written by Melissa Bashardoust.
 It will be published on 9/5/2017 by Flatiron Books, an imprint of Macmillan Publisher, 384 pages.
 The genres are young adult, retellings, fantasy, and fiction.
 This book is intended for readers ages 12 to 18.
 This is the author’s debut novel.
+Her second book will be called Girl, Serpent, Thorn.
 According to the publisher’s website, “Flatiron Books is committed to publishing intelligent fiction and nonfiction with commercial appeal by authors with distinctive voices.”
 It is “named after the historic building in which the company is housed.”
 Please see below for more information about the author and publisher.

 My Experience: I started reading Girls Made of Snow and Glass on 8/1/17 and finished it on 8/6/17.
 This book is a fantastic read!
 It’s another retelling like no other.
 I love the concept of snow and glass.
 This book has fresh ideas and I love both characters and plot.
 The retelling has resemblance to the original fairytale as well as something new.
 The story is light hearted and easy to read.
 I love the magic and the flow of past/present views leading up to the final showdown.
 I like following two sides to a story.